 Can I turn a page used in a split test back into a regular page?

 You cannot remove a page from a split test.
-However, if you completely delete your split test (rather than end it normally), each variation will become a normal page again on your page listing.
+However, if you completely delete your split test (rather than end it normally), each variation will become a normal page again in your page listing.
 Declaring a winner in your test will not turn variations back into normal pages—instead, all variations will direct to the winner.
-To learn more, check out: Ending a Split Test.
+To learn more, check out: Ending a Split Test

 How can I visit a specific variation?